kay-ci/520-Project-Israel-Kayci/Proposal.md

 Potentially cut features:
 - User comment feature
 - Like and dislike button
+-

 ## Dependencies
 https://resium.reearth.io/

 Why?
 So we can give the user a better visualization of the points of impact.
+And because it looks cool.